Nexmo/nexmo-developer/_documentation/number-insight/code-snippets/number-insight-advanced-async.md

 > Note that the Basic and Standard API levels do no offer this feature.

-This Code Snippet shows you how to trigger an asynchronous call to the Number Insight API.
+This code snippet shows you how to trigger an asynchronous call to the Number Insight API.

 Before attempting to run the code examples, replace the variable placeholders as instructed in [replaceable variables](before-you-begin#replaceable-variables).